dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/zeebe-command.md

 The `activate-jobs` operation iterates through all known partitions round-robin and activates up to the requested maximum and streams them back to the client as they are activated.

-To perform a `activate-jobs` operation, invoke the Zeebe command binding with a `POST` method and the following JSON body:
+To perform a `activate-jobs` operation, invoke the Zeebe command binding with a `POST` method, and the following JSON body:

 ```json
 {